The Bankrate promise

-According to the IRS, the average tax refund paid out in 2021 was around $2,815.
-This can make a major dent when it comes to buying a new car — or even paying off your current auto loan.
-If you expect a similarly sized refund, plan for how you can best take advantage of a few thousand extra in your pocket.
+According to the IRS, the average tax refund paid out so far in 2023 is around $3,079.
+This can make a major dent in a car down payment or paying off your current auto loan.
+If you expect a similar amount, plan to take advantage of that money and use your tax refund to buy a car this year.

 3 ways to use your tax refund to pay for a car

-There are a few ways you can make the most of your tax refund to get on the road.
+There are a few ways you can fund a tax return car purchase.
 Depending on your current financial situation, determine which route is best for you and your wallet.

 1. Pay down your current loan or buy out your lease

 Be aware that by the tail end of your loan, you are usually not paying interest anymore, just the remaining principal.
-For that reason, it may make financial sense to put your refund to use elsewhere if you don’t have much of a balance left.
+If you’re at that point, it may make financial sense to put your refund toward higher-interest debt instead, such as a student loan or credit card payment.

 2. Make a down payment on a vehicle

-The higher your down payment is on your vehicle, the lower your monthly cost and the less interest you will pay over time.
-It is recommended you have 20 percent of the vehicle’s value as a down payment, so using your tax refund to make a large down payment on a vehicle is a great way to pay less overall.
+The higher your down payment on your vehicle, the lower your monthly cost and the less interest you will pay over time.
+Experts recommend paying 20 percent of the vehicle’s value as a down payment, so using your tax refund to make a large down payment on a vehicle is a great way to pay less overall.

 3. Lease a new vehicle

-Although there are many perks to leasing — the newest technology, ability to drive different vehicles — be sure to consider both the benefits and drawbacks of leasing before signing off.
+Although leasing offers many perks — the newest technology and the ability to drive different vehicles — consider both the benefits and drawbacks of leasing before signing off.

 Tips on using your tax refund wisely

-Consider these tips after your return arrives in the mail or is deposited into your bank account.
+Consider these tips after your tax refund arrives in the mail or your bank account.

 - Don’t let the dealer know about it.
-Although it is exciting to receive some extra cash through the refund process, do not publicize it when at the lot.
-This could potentially throw away any chance for effective negotiation.
+Although receiving extra cash through the refund process is exciting, do not publicize it when at the lot.
+Revealing how much money you have can hurt your chances for effective negotiation.